BrammyS/IoT-architectures/Solution items/Secrets.md

 # Secrets

-This file contains the command needed to set all the secrets required to run Color-Chan.
+This file contains the command needed to set all the secrets required to run IoT.Architectures.Api.
 Execute the commands in the root of the repository.

 ### Command